travel000/fmt/COOKBOOK.md

 The method `format($source)` takes raw `$source` code and allows you to act on it.

-In the php.tools, passes work by iterating through pieces of codes (each being a Token), and inspecting what exists before that point in code  and making a decision of adding code, modifying, deleting or ignoring tokens
+In the phpfmt, passes work by iterating through pieces of codes (each being a Token), and inspecting what exists before that point in code  and making a decision of adding code, modifying, deleting or ignoring tokens

 In our case, we want to find all comments, and iterate through each one of them check if they are preceded by a semicolon symbol.

-Be sure to get acquainted with PHP default [list of parser tokens](http://php.net/manual/en/tokens.php), and php.tools special token list at `src/Core/constants.php`.
+Be sure to get acquainted with PHP default [list of parser tokens](http://php.net/manual/en/tokens.php), and phpfmt special token list at `src/Core/constants.php`.

 ### Step 2 - Implementation

-Thus, `php.tools/src/Additionals/RemoveComments.php` becomes:
+Thus, `phpfmt/src/Additionals/RemoveComments.php` becomes:
 ```php
 <?php
 class RemoveComments extends AdditionalPass {